Did you find this article useful?

-If the property is given a down valuation, the mortgage lender may reduce the amount of money they are willing to lend you.
-You may also be unable to borrow at the same interest rate.
+The mortgage lender may reduce the amount of money they are willing to lend you.
+You may also not be able to borrow at the same interest rate.

 While a mortgage valuation provides the value of the property for the lender, a property survey would report on the condition and, sometimes, the market value of the property for you.

 It’s a very good idea to arrange for a property survey to be done on your behalf when buying a home, to flag any potential problems.

 You can choose the type of report you’d like, depending on how much detail you need: